cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-basic-sample/README.md

 # CyREST Basic Sample App

-This is a simple 'Hello World' style app intended to demonstrate registering endpoints with CyREST, te Cytoscape component most responsible for Cytoscape Automation.
+This is a simple 'Hello World' style app intended to demonstrate registering endpoints with CyREST, the Cytoscape component most responsible for Cytoscape Automation.
 It provides only a basic overview of registration; users interested in implementing REST endpoints via CyREST are **strongly urged** to follow up this sample by exploring the [Next Steps](#next-steps) portion of this document.

 ## Prerequisites